 The security system near the wall was reconstructed in 1961.
 Prisoners were shot without warning if entering this neutral death zone.
-To prevent suicides, guards aimed mostly for the legs.
+To prevent suicides guards aimed mostly at the legs.

 To the right are two reconstructed barracks: 38 has exhibitions on Jewish prisoners and 39 shows everyday life in the camp.
 The adjacent prison building is original and was used by the Gestapo and SS for punishments and torture.
 The cells have several memorials for foreign resistance fighters and soldiers who died in the camp.

 The exhibition in the former prisoners’ kitchen has the most interesting displays.
 It focuses on key events and gives a good overview of life in the camp.
 For most visitors, this is probably the most interesting of all the exhibitions at the site.
 This is probably the best place to start a visit to the memorial even if it means backtracking to the barracks later.